ni/nimble/specs/fast-project-realignment/README.md

     - Treat the `ni/fast` repo similarly to how `microsoft/fast` was treated:
         - Bug fixes or generic changes could be in `fast`
         - Signficant new feature development may require forking from fast and adopting nimble patterns
+- Notify teams directly leveraging `@microsoft/fast-*` to switch to `@ni/fast-*` (scope not evaluated).
-- Consider repatriating some changes back to fast where a fork was made for minimal bug fixes (not evaluated)
+- Consider repatriating some changes back to fast where a fork was made for minimal bug fixes (scope not evaluated)

 ## Alternative Implementations / Designs